structurizr/structurizr.github.io/commands/03-server/08-authentication/04-saml.md

 # Single sign-on with your Identity Provider via SAML 2.0

 Single sign-on is supported via SAML 2.0 integration with an Identity Provider (IdP).
-There are teams using this in conjunction with Auth0, Okta, Keycloak, PingFederate, and Microsoft Azure Active Directory.
+There are teams using this in conjunction with Auth0, Okta, Keycloak, PingFederate, and Microsoft Entra ID (formerly Microsoft Azure Active Directory).

 ## Configuration